 Vendor due diligence is the process of ensuring that the use of external IT service providers and other vendors does not create unacceptable potential for business disruption or negative impact on business performance.

-Vendors that provide IT Services have additional due diligence requirements.
-You need to make sure contract language includes the right to audit the vendor’s security progam, data security measures, and data ownership.
+Vendors that provide IT services have additional due diligence requirements.
+You need to make sure contract language includes the right to audit the vendor’s security program, data security measures, and data ownership.
 You need specific security considerations, incident response procedures, and for cloud-based IT service—for which the NIST 800-145 definition is referred to in FFIEC guidance, but in reality is not really being used—there are additional data security questions that need answers.

 Not that you have a choice, but in most cases the SOC 2 Type 2 is the best report for assessing Cybersecurity.
 The SOC 1 report, however, is the most common for reasons that would take too long to explain.

 Because there is discretion as to which and how many of the five (5) Trust Services Principles are actually examined during and reported on during a SOC 2 engagement, not all audit reports are the same.
 You have to dig into some details to understand what is being reported.

 For example, if an IT Service Provider has SOC audit performed on their corporate network and outsources application development and data center hosting, you’ll essentially be left with a meaningless document.

 The ordinary steps to perform SSAE 16 review are: